 2020-2021 Membership information

 The membership fee for this upcoming academic year will be $2,000.
 Membership this year also includes a free membership to either the Principals’ Academy, a $250 savings or the Superintendents’ Academy, a $300 savings.
 To learn more about our academies, please visit our School of Education Academies page.
-Since we will be working together on a virtual platform, this entitles each member district to have ten (15) participants (administrators, teachers, counselors, staff, etc.) working as two teams of five (5).
+Since we will be working together on a virtual platform, this entitles each member district to have fifteen (15) participants (administrators, teachers, counselors, staff, etc.) working as two teams of five (5).
 Ten students from each member district will also be able to attend the student events.
-Depending on demand, more seats could possibly open up later.

 Information about our 2020-2021 sessions